dbonel/potential/README.md

 * PolyShuffle: Shuffle (randomize) the order of polyphonic channels.

 ## Status
 At the time of writing, this is fairly early in the lifecycle of this plugin.
 There are no releases at the moment, so you will need to build from source.

-Only `mac-x64` is implemented for building the Rust (libpotential) code.
-It shouldn't be difficult to add the others, but I haven't gotten around to it yet.
+Since we're relying on the VCV Rack SDK's Makefile framework, we have a separate target to build the Rust library first before proceeding with the built-in SDK targets.
+Either run `make rustlib` before running `make`, or run `make full` to semi-automatically run one and then the other.

 The panel graphics are very rudimentary.

 The plugin is also not in the VCV Rack library.
 Once there are automatic builds in this repository, we will see what the road looks like to submitting it.